Who, Where, What & How in the World of Banknotes | |||

 Modern equipment and machinery has created a process whereby a banknote may now remain virtually untouched and pristine until the moment a bank teller hands the banknote to a customer.

-The above steps relay the difficulties that collectors of old notes /
+The above steps relay the difficulties that collectors of old notes / times had in

 obtaining truly UNC notes.
 Many other factors, unrelated to grade, created